Studying with us in 2021/22

 Your modules will cover the processes of production within the field of illustration.
 You will develop entrepreneurial and collaborative skills through the Introduction to Visual Communication module, as well as developing connections across the four different subject disciplines, preparing you for the life of an illustrator.

 This project investigates contemporary approaches to illustration, looking at the way illustrators are bypassing traditional working models and developing their own voice as independent image-makers.
-The project engages you in active learning towards producing a publication for a live exhibition or event.
+It engages students in active learning towards producing a publication for a live exhibition or event.

 In your second year of study you will develop your practice, producing successful commercial outputs through a wide range of different projects and context.
 Your studies will focus on contextualising your chosen discipline within specific aspects of contemporary practice.